ANVS INVESTOR ALERT: Class Action Lawsuit Filed

 - Oops!Something went wrong.Please try again later.

-BOSTON, MA / ACCESSWIRE / September 26, 2021 / The Thornton Law Firm alerts investors that a class action lawsuit has been filed on behalf of investors of Annovis Bio, Inc. (NYSE American:ANVS).
+BOSTON, MA / ACCESSWIRE / October 1, 2021 / The Thornton Law Firm alerts investors that a class action lawsuit has been filed on behalf of investors of Annovis Bio, Inc. (NYSE:ANVS).
 The case is currently in the lead plaintiff stage.
 Investors who purchased ANVS stock or other securities between May 21, 2021 and July 28, 2021 may contact the Thornton Law Firm's investor protection team by visiting www.tenlaw.com/cases/Annovis for more information.
 Investors may also email investors@tenlaw.com or call 617-531-3917.

 FOR MORE INFORMATION: www.tenlaw.com/cases/Annovis